Lusztig Correspondence and Howe Correspondence for Finite Reductive Dual Pairs: Unipotent Characters

 \subsection{Basic notations}

-Let $\bff_q$ be a finite field of $q$ elements where $q$ is a power of an odd prime.
-Let $\bfG$ be a classical group defined over $\bff_q$, $F$ the corresponding Frobenius endomorphism, $G=\bfG^F$ the group of rational points.
+Let $\bfF_q$ be a finite field of $q$ elements where $q$ is a power of an odd prime.
+Let $\bfG$ be a classical group defined over $\bfF_q$, $F$ the corresponding Frobenius endomorphism, $G=\bfG^F$ the group of rational points.

-Let $\cale(G)$ be the set of the characters of irreducible representations of $G$.
-Let $\calv(G)$ be the space of complex-valued class functions on $G$.
-Then $\calv(G)$ is an inner product space with $\cale(G)$ as an orthonormal basis.
+Let $\cale(G)$ denote the set of the characters of irreducible representations of $G$, and let $\calv(G)$ denote the space of complex-valued class functions on $G$.
+It is known that $\calv(G)$ is an inner product space (with the inner product denoted by $\langle,\rangle_\bfG$) with $\cale(G)$ as an orthonormal basis.
 Let ${\bf1}={\bf1}_\bfG$ denote the trivial character of $G$, and let $\sgn=\sgn_\bfG$ denote the sign character if $G$ is an orthogonal group.